-Administrative functions have varied from activities such as assessments of Accreditation and Licensing, to formulating the Panel's operational plan for 2017-18.
+Administrative functions have varied from activities such as assessments of Accreditation and Licensing, to formulating the Panel's operational plan for 2016-17 and strategic plan for 2017 - 2020.
 The appendices to this annual report contain details of many of the operational and strategic functions of the Panel.
-These include the dates of, and attendance at, Panel meetings (Appendixes A and B); dates and attendance of Panel members at inspections (Appendixes C and D); the Animal Research Review Panel Strategic Plan 2017-20 (Appendix E) and Operational Plan for 2017-18 (Appendix F); and Panel operating expenses (Appendix G).
+These include the dates of, and attendance at, Panel meetings (Appendixes A and B); dates and attendance of Panel members at inspections (Appendixes C and D); the Animal Research Review Panel Strategic Plan 2017-20 (Appendix E) and Operational Plan for 2016-17 (Appendix F); and Panel operating expenses (Appendix G).